bencolon/dashing_storage/README.md

 ## Usage

-Add a database.yml file at the root of your Dashing dashboard source code with this structure :
+Add a database.yml file at the root of your Dashing dashboard source code with this structure:

 ```
 development: